atsphinx/pagefind/README.rst

 Pagefind is website search library for static site.It can indexes from published website.
 Please see `official website <https://pagefind.app/>`_ if you want to know more information.

-You can see `own document <https://atsphinx.github.io/pagefind/>`_ to know behavior of thi.
+You can see `own document <https://atsphinx.github.io/pagefind/>`_ to know behavior of this.

 Getting started
 ===============